Constant improvement of laws and systems for stronger and more effective protection of Intellectual Property rights

 Enhancing IPR protection against counterfeits

-In September 2010, KIPO launched the Special Investigation Police for Trademark (SIP) as a way of enhancing law enforcement on counterfeits, and we established offices in the cities of Seoul, Busan, and Daejeon
+- In September 2010, KIPO launched the first Special Judicial Police for Trademark (SJP) as a way of enhancing law enforcement on counterfeits.
+Offices have been established in the cities of Seoul, Busan, and Daejeon.

-In addition, we actively reinforce investigations into those counterfeit goods that have a great impact on people's lives, such as the large-scale illegal manufacturing and distribution of counterfeits related to health and safety.
+- In addition, investigations are continuously and actively reinforced for counterfeit goods that have a direct impact on people's welfare, such as large-scale illegal manufacturing and distribution of counterfeits related to health and safety.

 Improved systems to protect corporate trade secrets

-In June of 2012, we established the Trade Secret Protection Center (http://www.tradesecret.or.kr), a specialized and exclusive organization that provides useful information for protecting corporate trade secrets.
+- In June 2012, KIPO established the Trade Secret Protection Center (http://www.tradesecret.or.kr), a specialized and exclusive organization that provides useful information for protecting corporate trade secrets.

-We produced a series of TV commercials to raise awareness and publicize the severity of trade secret leakage.
-We also provided field training for improved understanding of the trade secret protection system.
+- We also produced a series of TV commercials to raise awareness and publicize the severity of trade secret leakage and provided field training for improved understanding of the trade secret protection system.

-IP-DESKs provide Korean companies, whether active in or preparing to enter foreign markets, with consultations on registering and protection IPRs and resolving IPR disputes.
-In addition, we hold seminars to share information on how to prevent infringements.
+- IP-DESKs provide Korean companies, which are activly operating in or in preparation of entering foreign markets, with consultations on IPR registration and protection as well as IPR dispute resolution.
+In addition, seminars are held to inform companies on how to prevent infringements.

-KIPO also held seminars to help IPR-related government officials of China, Thailand, and Vietnam to enhance their capabilities of enforcing protection against counterfeit goods.
-And we are making efforts to develop cooperative channels with foreign IPR related organizations in order to protect the IPRs of Korean companies operation overseas.
+- KIPO also organized seminars with IPR-related government officials of China, Thailand, and Vietnam to enhance their capabilities of enforcing protection against counterfeit goods.
+We will continue to make efforts to develop cooperative channels with foreign IPR-related organizations in order to protect the IPRs of Korean companies operating overseas.